Published: May 04, 2017 • Updated: December 30, 2022 • 2 min read

-This week I wrote a small algorithm to convert binary numbers into decimal numbers.
-Here’s the problem description, from Exercism.io:
+This week I wrote an algorithm in Ruby to convert binary numbers into decimal numbers.
+Here’s the problem description, from Exercism:

 I like that my solution matches for